aweymo-ui/tideflats/content/5_legacy.md

     <p class="symbol">&#10042;</p>
 </div>

-{% include gallery-figure.html img="carstens_11_p17061coll21_3068.jpeg" alt="Parade float covered in daffodils and upholstery trim with a butcher smiling and holding an oversized knife in front of a giant paper mache ham" caption="Carstens Packing Co. float, July 22, 1939, Courtesy Tacoma Northwest Room (D8652-33)." title="Carstens Packing Co. float, July 22, 1939, Courtesy Tacoma Northwest Room (D8652-33)." %}
+{% include gallery-figure.html img="carstens_11_p17061coll21_3068.jpeg" alt="Parade float covered in daffodils and upholstery trim with a butcher smiling and holding an oversized knife in front of a giant paper mache ham" caption="Carstens Packing Co. float, July 22, 1939, Courtesy Tacoma Northwest Room (D8652-33)." %}

 Perhaps the most effective piece of marketing that Carstens created and likely what most Tacoma residents would associate with them over the physical presence on the Tideflats was their annual participation in the Daffodil parade, where men in butcher’s whites wielded comically oversized carving knives in front of huge, paper mache hams on floats covered in daffodils and frilled trim.<sup>[40]({{ "/6_bib/" | relative_url }}#ref40)</sup>